cea-hpc/modules/doc/source/design/module-tags.rst

     - Every tag colored specifically
     - Legend entries only concern elements that can be found in reported output
     - Legend entries are not reported on JSON output mode

+- Output key is enabled by default on ``avail`` and ``list`` sub-command output

+    - Key is reported at the end of the output
+    - No key section is reported if no element need to be described (no color, no symbol, no tag, etc)

 - Adding ``autosym`` to the list values of: